-Biozentrum to get a 73 meter research tower
+Biozentrum moves into a 73 meter research tower

-In 2018, the Biozentrum will move into a new home – a tower of chrome steel and glass, radiating the charisma of modern urban development.
+In 2019, the Biozentrum will get a new home – a tower of chrome steel and glass, radiating the charisma of modern urban development.
 It will house 600 researchers and 800 students.
 However, it is not only its height that characterizes this new building, costing 328 million Swiss francs.
 Also the modern infrastructure along with the many meeting zones promoting scientific exchange make it most attractive.

 On October 1st, 1971, the present Biozentrum, designed by the architect Martin H. Burckhardt, was opened.
 The building was a landmark in the city, symbolic for the innovative basic research at the University.
 A new landmark – a 73 meter tower – will replace its predecessor in 2017.
 There are many reasons for this: The present building, around 40 years old, requires extensive renovations which cannot be carried out parallel to the Biozentrum’s operations.
 Furthermore, the way in which research is carried out today and the demands on the infrastructure have altered dramatically.
 And also, importantly, more lecture halls are needed.